-- > Professor Woodford's model is very stylized. - ➤ The only "problem" in the model is that prices are sticky and so do not exactly match supply and demand conditions at every point in time. - > Still, the model might give good advice with respect to the behavior of the price level under optimal monetary policy. - ➤ The advice is that policymakers should take care to keep the price level on an established path when a large shock hits the economy. - > Has the U.S. price level remained on an established path?
+- > Professor Woodford's model is very stylized. - Still, the model might give good advice with respect to the behavior of the price level under optimal monetary policy. - ➤ The advice is that policymakers should take care to keep the price level on an established path when a large shock hits the economy. - > Has the U.S. price level remained on an established path?